anhaidgroup/active_matcher/doc/installation-guides/install-macos-single-machine.md

 “Python 3.12.x”

-where x ≥ 0, then the Python environment setup was successful.
+where x ≥ 0, then the Python environment setup is successful.

-#### **Step 1D: Python Package Installation**
+#### Step 1D: Installing Python Packages setuptools and build

-We will be downloading two packages: setuptools and build.
-Before installing, make sure you are in the virtual environment.
+Before installing these packages, make sure you are in the virtual environment.
 If you have just finished Step 1C, you are in the virtual environment.
 Otherwise, to make sure your virtual environment is active, you can run:
 ```
 	source ~/active_matcher/bin/activate
 ```